What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 There

-- If you worry about your health and the health of your guests: Serving hot food in Styrofoam, plastic or paper dishes might leach harmful chemicals in your food.
+- If you worry about your HEALTH and the health of your guests: Serving hot food in Styrofoam, plastic or paper dishes leaches harmful chemicals in your food.
 Why risk?

-- If you like to eat organic: Remember, what goes around, comes around.
+- If you like to eat ORGANIC: Remember, what goes around, comes around.
 If you keep polluting soil, water, and air with the garbage you generate, the toxicity comes right back to you through the very same elements.
 Nature doesn’t work in isolation.
+Also, if you're being so careful to eat organic, it beats me why would you infuse your food with a cocktail of toxic chemicals!

-- If you’re savvy with economics: You would know that a dollar saved is a dollar earned.
-Why make money go down a trash bag by using disposables if you can save it?
+- If you’re savvy with ECONOMICS : You would know that a dollar saved is a dollar earned.
+Why make money go down a trash bag by using disposables if you can help it?

-- If you like to travel but hate to see the litter: Don't produce it in the first place.
-Oceans around the world are littered with waste.
+- If you like to TRAVEL but hate to see the litter: It breaks my heart to see beaches littered with washed up waste.
 There is hardly a place in the whole wide world which is unaffected by the litter we produce.
-If we want to keep the earth beautiful, we have to work towards it.
+If we want to keep the earth beautiful, we have to work towards it and not produce waste wherever we can help it.

 I use bagasse plates.
 Why should I bother?